 Things to think about

-Not everyone needs grief counselling to recover from the loss of a loved one.
-However, it can be a helpful tool to aid in coping, particularly if you are having a hard time overcoming challenging feelings or moving on with your life.
+Not everyone needs grief counseling to recover from the loss of a loved one.
+However, it can be a helpful tool to aid in coping, particularly if you have difficulty overcoming challenging feelings or moving on with your life.

 On the other hand, you might benefit from different types of treatment that would be more suitable if you are struggling with depression, traumatic grieving, complicated grief, or other physical or behavioral issues as a result of your loss.